APJansen/TDUr/README.md

 To maximize the return, or win probability, rather than engineering by hand, using our own knowledge of the game, complicated rules on what actions to take, in the reinforcement learning paradigm, we let the agent learn how to do it for itself.
 This often involves having the agent learn a _value function_, an estimate of the expected return in the current state, or the win probability in our case.
 This value function can be allowed to depend only on the current state, or also on the chosen action, when it's called an action value.
 For games such as this where the transition to a new state can be decomposed into first a deterministic part and then a probabilistic part, it is convenient to choose a middle ground, namely the afterstate.
-So the input to our value function will be the board configuration and whose turn it is, but it does not include the dice roll, and it's not necessarily the agent's turn.
+So the input to our value function will be the board configuration and whose turn it is, but it does not include the next roll of the dice.

 Given such an afterstate s_a obtained from the deterministic part of the transition after taking action a in state s, we want to learn to estimate a number
 ![equation](https://latex.codecogs.com/svg.latex?0%20%5Cleq%20v%28s_a%29%20%5Cleq%201%7B%5Ccolor%7BDarkOrange%7D%20%7D) <!-- 0 <= v(s_a) <= 1 -->